-Latex paint will only peel if the surface was poorly prepped before applying the latex paint.
-If you don’t prep the surface properly, the latex paint will not adhere strongly to the surface and this will cause the latex paint to peel off.
+Latex paint will peel off if the surface is poorly prepped before applying it.
+If you don’t prep the surface properly, the paint won’t adhere to the surface and will peel off.

 - The Surface is Wet